 The novel version of Hannibal does this as well with Mason Verger, who gets offed in a truly nasty manner by his sister Margot, who also takes his sperm so she can impregnate her girlfriend and conceive a blood heir who can inherit a trust fund, but since Verger is a truly awful piece of work who was a sadistic asshole to begin with (which is what prompted Hannibal to disfigure him in the first place) who also sexually abused Margot when they were young, it comes off as this instead.
 Margot is a Karma Houdini, but it's really hard to feel bad for Verger.

 Heroes: The series' new baddie, Samuel, destroys a police station, crumbling it to the ground.
-But since the officers there killed a boy with powers by dragged the kid to death behind a squad car, the kid was exonerated on trial no one could prove he hurt anyone, and he only ever hurt people because he didn't know how to control his powers, Samuel's actions feel pretty cathartic to watch.
+But since the officers there killed a boy with powers by dragging the kid to death behind a squad car, the kid was exonerated on trial since no one could prove he hurt anyone, and he only ever hurt people because he didn't know how to control his powers, Samuel's actions feel pretty cathartic to watch.

 LOST almost ran into this trope when Michael shot Ana Lucia.
 The writers realized this, though, and had him shoot the much more sympathetic Libby too.
 It also caused an Alas, Poor Scrappy effect in regards to Ana Lucia herself.
 Not to mention, we had just learned her Dark and Troubled Past.
 Meeeeeep.